Tobacco-Free Blunt Wraps & Cones

 Tobacco Exposure & Lung Damage

 One of the downsides of using blunt wraps is that some of them can contain nicotine which is bad for your health and addictive.
-People who wish to avoid nicotine should stay away from any blunt wraps that contain tobacco.
+People who wish to avoid nicotine should avoid any blunt wraps containing tobacco.

 “Smoking cigarettes can cause significant lung damage, including respiratory symptoms, chronic obstructive pulmonary disease, and lung cancer.
 It accounts for an estimated 443,000 deaths, or nearly one in every five deaths, each year in the United States, according to the U.S. Centers for Disease Control and Prevention (CDC).
 Data for the long-term effects of marijuana use on the pulmonary system has been scarce until now.”
 (1)

 “We found exactly what we thought we would find in relation to tobacco exposure: a consistent loss of lung function with increasing exposure,” said the paper’s lead author, Mark Pletcher, MD, MPH, associate professor in the Division of Clinical Epidemiology at UCSF.
 “We were, however, surprised that we found such a different pattern of association with marijuana exposure.” ~ Mark Pletcher, MD, MPH (2)

 Fortunately, we created Tobacco-Free Blunt Wraps and cones that are completely nicotine-free and can be purchased in a variety of flavors to suit your personal tastes.
 Jungle Blunts offers 5 types of leaf blunt wraps.
 Each is made from a different plant with a unique natural flavor, making it more enjoyable to smoke.
 We offer an all-natural organic variety that contains no chemicals or additives of any kind, making it the healthiest option on the market.
 Our Tobacco-Free Blunt Wraps never contain nicotine.